hrgdavor/jscadui/README.md

  - initial `async await` idea was abandoned as it complicates things greatly, and actual debugger in the browser can be used to pause the script and to step through the code.
  - A second instance of jscad can be used to display any shapes needed to be seen while debugging (original instance can be frozen by debugger)
- - the debbuger instance of jscad can also be further enhanced to inspect the 3d model
+ - the debugger instance of jscad can also be further enhanced to inspect the 3d model

 ## allow fastest response